Policies & Guidelines

 Each VCH HSDA manages this process independently for research projects taking place within their sites.
-If a research project will be conducted within more than one VCH HSDA, the researcher must obtain approval from the VCH Research office in each of the relevant HSDAs.
-Once approval to conduct research has been granted by the applicable VCH Research office, the research project may begin at that site.
+If a research project will be conducted within more than one VCH HSDA, the researcher must obtain approval from the VCH Research Institute office in each of the relevant HSDAs.
+Once approval to conduct research has been granted by the applicable VCH Research Institute office, the research project may begin at that site.
 The approval process ensures that all research involving humans conducted at VCHA is reviewed from an ethical (REB approval), safety and resource use framework.

 - have a medical appointment at VCH, or

 - be a VCH employee; or

 - have received a “VCH Research Institute Affiliated Investigator” Appointment (see Researchers from Affiliated Organizations).

 If the PI for the research project does not have a medical appointment at VCH or is not a VCH employee, but does have a faculty appointment at a post-secondary institution that has a research affiliation agreement with VCH (see Researchers from Affiliated Organizations), the PI may either:

 - apply for a “VCH Research Institute Affiliated Investigator” appointment; or